sunilbarakoti/Logward-FrontEnd-Assign/README.md

 2) Go to you terminal.
 3) Go to the project directory and run  'npm install' command.
 4) Once the command is executed run 'npm start'.
-5) After the sucessfull build project will be opened on your default browser(http://localhost:3000).
+5) After the sucessful build project will be opened on your default browser(http://localhost:3000).

 Note:Preferable browser to use is Google Chrome.